liu-mengyang/rust-mmdeploy/README.md

 ### OCR API

-Deploy pose detection models converted by MMDeploy.
+Deploy text detection and text recognition models converted by MMDeploy.

 The example deploys a DBNet model for detection and a CRNN model for recognition both converted by ONNXRUNTIME target on CPU device.